fullendmaestro/StackUp-Feb-2025-Challenge/README.md

 ## The Problem

 The issue deals with providing students with more practice and ensuring that their weaknesses are strengthened.
 When a student gets a question wrong, it would be good for them to try the question again.
 However, practicing with the same set of numbers may lead to a student memorizing how to solve the question, instead of understanding how to solve that particular question type.
-As such, it would be better to generate a new question that is similar in method to solve, but with a different set of numbers.
+As such, it would be better to generate a new question that is similar in method to solve but with a different set of numbers.

-## Question Generation process
+## The Question Generation process

-The process of generating a new question retrieves the quiz details, selects a random topic, and invokes the AI model with the structured prompt and schema to generate a structured output.
+The process of generating a new question retrieves the quiz details, selects a random topic, and invokes the AI model with the structured prompt and schema to generate a question structured output.

 ### Prompt Template and dynamic prompt parameters

 The `TEMPLATE` prompt template guides the AI in generating a new math question.
-The template includes placeholders for various dynamic inputs such as topic index, topics, question history, number of questions, and the correct option index.
+The template includes placeholders for various dynamic inputs such as topics, topic index, question history, number of questions, and the correct option index.

 ```typescript
 const TEMPLATE = `Generate a math question based on the given topic index from these topics.